Aaron Montgomery Ward

-Aaron Montgomery Ward (February 17, 1843 or 1844 – December 7, 1913) was an American entrepreneur based in Chicago who made his fortune through the use of mail order for retail sales of general merchandise to rural customers.
+Aaron Montgomery Ward (February 17, 1843 – December 7, 1913) was an American entrepreneur based in Chicago who made his fortune through the use of mail order for retail sales of general merchandise to rural customers.
 In 1872 he founded Montgomery Ward & Company, which became nationally known.

 Ward, a young traveling salesman of dry goods, was concerned over the plight of many rural Midwest Americans who were, he thought, being overcharged and under-served by many of the small town retailers on whom they had to rely for their general merchandise.
 He opened his first mail-order house in 1872.
 By heavy use of the railroads centered on Chicago, and by associating his business with the non-profit Patrons of Husbandry (the Grangers), Ward offered rural customers a far larger stock than generally available in small towns and at a lower price.
 Unlike local country merchants, Ward offered no bargaining and no credit.
 His free catalog, printed by the most modern methods, was widely mailed to customers, allowing them to see pictures of consumer goods and imagine how they might be used.
 Later, Ward used the Post Office's Rural Free Delivery service; he lobbied for a parcel post system that came about in 1906.
 The early 20th century was the heyday of mail orders and Ward's had become an American tradition, along with its rival Sears Roebuck.

 Ward continues to be honored as the protector of Grant Park in Chicago, Illinois.

 Early years

-Aaron Montgomery Ward was born on February 17, 1843 or 1844 in Chatham, New Jersey. to a large family with a modest income.
+Aaron Montgomery Ward was born on February 17, 1843 in Chatham, New Jersey. to a large family with a modest income.
 When he was about 9 years old, his father Sylvester Ward moved the family to Niles, Michigan, where Montgomery attended public schools.
 When Montgomery was 14, he was apprenticed to a trade to help support the family.
 According to his brief memoirs, he first earned 25 cents per day at a cutting machine in a barrel stave factory and then stacking brick in a kiln at 30 cents a day.

 Energy and ambition drove Ward to seek employment in the town of St. Joseph, Michigan, where he went to work in a shoe store.
 This was a market town for a farm area devoted to fruit orchards.
 Starting in sales eventually led him to the profession that made him famous.
 Being a fair salesman, within nine months he was engaged as a salesman in a general country store at $6/month plus board, a considerable salary at the time.
 He rose to become head clerk and general manager of the store, and worked there for three years.
 By the end of that time, his salary was $100/month plus his board.
 He left for a better job in a competing store, where he worked another two years.
 In this period, Ward learned retailing.